 Often, instead of transplanting the entire cornea, only the diseased portion is transplanted.
 In keratoconus, this means leaving the endothelial cell layer undisturbed and only transplanting the anterior (front) part of the cornea (Deep anterior lamellar keratoplasty or DALK).

 Treatment types are varied including penetrating keratoplasty, lamellar surgery or selective endothelial keratoplasty; your surgeon will recommend the best treatment option for you.
+Or you can book a consultation with us and find out how our surgeons can tailor the treatment based on your specific needs.

 We’ll take you through the process step by step and explain the potential complications to help you to weigh up the risks and benefits in order to make an informed decision regarding corneal transplant surgery.